simonangel-fong/Note_Tech/Operating_System/linux/filesystem/acl/acl.md

     - ensure **consistent permissions** for all **newly created files and subdirectories** under a parent directory.
   - Used for **directories**, not individual files
   - do not affect existing files

+- default ACLs can be described as the **maximum discretionary permissions** that can be allocated on a directory.

 - Example: